-On a recent project, our contractors helped a young architect and her husband transform their home into the perfect place to raise their children while earning rental income from a ground-floor accessory dwelling.
+On a recent project, our contractors helped a young design professional and her husband transform their home into the perfect place to raise their children while earning rental income from a ground-floor accessory dwelling.

 The family didn’t have the funds to make their 100-year-old house as big as they were allowed.
 This neighborhood would actually allow them to make it a triplex, but that would have increased the cost from around $300,000 to over $500,000.
-With young kids and an architect’s salary, half a million was just too much to handle at this point in their lives.
+With young kids and a design professional’s salary, half a million was just too much to handle at this point in their lives.

 The foundation was a wreck and had to go.
 That was an unpleasant bit of extra work they had hoped to avoid, but the team handled it expertly.
 The house was lifted, the entire foundation was removed, and a new one was added.